 - November 19, 2018 – Rodrigue wants to be known for providing justice to innocent people!
 This semester he looks forward to putting all he has learned the last 2 years into practice!

 - July 7, 2018 – Last school year Rodrigue had some challenging assignments, but he was able to work with his study groups, and although he had some late nights of studying, he was able to finish all of his assignments!
 This summer, he is looking forward to spending time with his family, and also hoping to look for an internship so that he can continue growing and learning in the field of Law!

 - May 12, 2018 – The two things Rodrigue values most are life and friends, because the greatest gift is having a healthy life and friends that are there for you to encourage and support you!

 - March 25, 2018 – When Rodrigue was younger, there were always a lot of soldiers in his community, so he thought that is what he would be when he grew up also.
 In five years, he sees himself as a private lawyer!

 Rodrigue grew up in a small village that didn’t have electricity until 2013.
 With few of his friends able to afford school tuition, Rodrigue was lucky to have a family who valued the importance of education.
-For Rodrigue to attend university, his family sold a portion of their farmland, but even that wasn’t enough to afford him a second year.
-Now as a These Numbers Have Faces scholar, Rodrigue can continue studying law!
+For Rodrigue to attend University, his family sold a portion of their farm land, but even that wasn’t enough to afford him a second year.
+Now a These Numbers Have Faces scholar, Rodrigue can continue studying law!
 With his degree, he is excited to be part of the solution to the challenges faced by his community and country.
 In his spare time, Rodrigue participates in Toastmasters, and is an advisor in a group called Friends to All!